 Conduct risk is the risk of financial loss or other adverse consequences that arises from conducting business in a way that treats customers unfairly or results in harm to customers.
-Positive customer facing conduct is fundamentally linked to the Company's strategy and is of particular importance as customers will want to engage with a Company that they trust to provide them or their family with protection over a long period of time.
-Acts or omissions by ZLAP or any of its employees that are not in the best interest of its customer base could damage the Company's reputation, and that of the wider Zurich Group, leading to a loss of trust among its customers, existing and potential, as well as other stakeholders.
+Positive customer-facing conduct is fundamentally linked to the Company's strategy and is of particular importance as customers will want to engage with a Company that they trust to provide them or their family with protection over a long period of time.
+Acts or omissions by ZLAP or any of its employees that are not in the interest of its customer base could damage the Company's reputation, and that of the wider Zurich Group, leading to a loss of trust among its customers, existing and potential, as well as other stakeholders.

 In order to manage its conduct risk, the Company maintains a Conduct Risk Framework which emphasises delivery of fair outcomes that have the interests of customers at heart.
-The Company's approach to conduct risk management enables it to act in the best interests of customers and to comply with all regulatory obligations.
 The approach ensures that the customer perspective is considered across all areas of the business, both pre-sale and post-sale.
 The Company's Conduct, Regulatory and Compliance Committee deals with, amongst other things, the review and recommendation of the Conduct Risk Framework and quarterly reporting on conduct risk matters.